 According to the National Center on Elder Abuse, millions of men and women are in their retirement years.
-The advancing ages of the Baby Boomer generation have increased the need for assisted care in nursing homes, rehabilitation centers, assisted living centers, and the elder's home.
+In addition, the advancing ages of the Baby Boomer generation have increased the need for assisted care in nursing homes, rehabilitation centers, assisted living centers, and the elder's home.

 Help from others increases the opportunity for sexual assault among the elderly.
 The U.S. Department of Justice identifies abuse against the elderly as "a single or repeated act or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person."

 While sexual assault can occur anywhere, it is rampant in senior living centers and nursing homes.
-According to RAINN (Rape, Abuse & Incest National Network), many nursing home sexual assault cases go unreported.
+Sadly, according to RAINN (Rape, Abuse & Incest National Network), many nursing home sexual assault cases go unreported.

 Typical forms of abuse against the elderly include: